Adelittle/XmlrpcBotScan/README.md

 XmlrpcBotScan is scanner tools for finding vulnerability xmlrpc botnet for DDOS Attack.

-Usage: php xmlrpcscan.php
+Usage: php scan.php

 Note:
-Paste ur list in list txt.
+Paste ur list in targets.txt.
 Check the result in output.txt